Healthy Banana Lentil Muffins

 • Ingredients

-• 1 cup cooked green lentils (from approximately ⅓ cup dry)
+• 1 cup cooked lentils (green or brown, from approximately ⅓ cup dry)

-• ¼ cup avocado oil or other neutral-flavored cooking oil
+• ¼ cup avocado oil, coconut oil, or other neutral-flavored cooking oil

 • 1 teaspoon pure vanilla extract